paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

         text: Some not-so long text here.
         icon: fa-python
         icon_type: fab

+  - type: call-to-action.html
+    section_id: action
+    background_style: bg-primary
+    title: We've got what you need!
+    text: Start Bootstrap has everything you need to get your new website up and running in no time!
+All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
+No strings attached!
+    actions:
+      - title: Get Started!
+        url: '#'
+        class: btn-light

   - type: portfolio.html
     # this section has always ID 'portfolio'